This is the house at 712 May Street on the near South Side.

 He sat in jail twenty months awaiting a retrial, then was freed on bond.

 Ultimately the case against him was dismissed.

 Remember Pug Hallum?
 In 1918 a sheriff in South Dakota notified Fort Worth police that he had Pug Hallum in custody.
 But when two Fort Worth police detectives went to South Dakota to get Hallum, the man being held was not Hallum.

 The arm of the law is long, but the memory of the law is even longer.
 In 1923 the real Pug Hallum was arrested in California and brought back to stand trial for the murder of James Liston in 1917.

 Pug Hallum was acquitted.

 In the end, no one served prison time for the murder of James Liston.

 The house at 712 May Street remained in the Liston family through the 1940s.

-Today the house is a bed-and-breakfast.
+Today the house is occupied by a baking company.